markusressel/telegram-click/README.md

 along with a help message for the failed command.

 **Note:**
-This error handling does not handle errors that occur in your handler function but only command argument related ones.
+This error handling does also handle errors that occur in your handler function and (by default) prints the exception text to the chat.
+If you don't want to send the exception message to the user set the `print_error` parameter to `False`.

 # Limitations